Muscular Strength: A GCSE PE Deep Dive

 -

 Health and Well-being: Maintaining muscular strength helps improve bone density, metabolic rate, and overall health.
-It also contributes to a higher quality of life and increased independence as we age.
+It also contributes to a higher quality of life and increased independence as we age And it works..

 Frequently Asked Questions (FAQ)